 - As a general rule, steer clear of used equipment.
-After the initial purchase of hives and tools, beekeeping isn't an overly expensive hobby.
+Aside from the initial purchase of hives and tools, beekeeping isn’t an overly expensive hobby.
 Rather than risk bringing AFB to your hives, consider new equipment rather than used.

 - Don’t transfer boxes between hives

 The use of chemical treatments are controversial, since many believe strains of the bacterium quickly develop a resistance.
 In fact, as of January 1st, 2017 a number of treatments for both AFB and EFB are no longer available over-the-counter.
 The US Food and Drug Administration (FDA) is tightening up access to these antibiotics, since there is strong evidence that their overuse is starting to limit their effectiveness.
 These drugs will be available only through prescription and only as a way to treat AFB/EFB, not for preventative purposes.